-The amount of student loan debt in the U.S. has reached a staggering $1.5 trillion, according to the Federal Reserve Bank of New York.
-Most students — 69% — now take out student loans to attend college, with the average student graduating with $29,800 in debt, according to Student Loan Hero.
+The amount of student loan debt in the U.S. has reached a staggering $1.75 trillion, according to the Federal Reserve Bank of St. Louis.
+Most students — 55% — now take out student loans to attend college, with the average student graduating with $28,400 in debt, according to Student Loan Hero.
 That means many students graduate with even more debt, which can make it difficult to keep up with student loan payments while paying for everyday living expenses.

 Fortunately, there could be a light at the end of the tunnel for some.
 The idea of having your student loan balance “forgiven” might seem too good to be true, but if you work for the government or a nonprofit organization, this could become a reality through the Public Service Loan Forgiveness program or the new Temporary Expanded Public Service Loan Forgiveness program.
 The latter program helped married couple Trent and Somer Givens get over $161,000 in their collective student loans forgiven.
 This is their story about getting rid of their student loan debt.

 They Started Off With Nearly a Quarter Million Dollars in Student Loan Debt

 Trent and Somer attended graduate school at the University of Alabama, which is where they met.
 Both took on substantial loans to pursue their degrees, with Trent borrowing $89,000 and Somer borrowing $160,000.
 The couple went on to get married and have three children, with both taking jobs as educators.
 Paying back loans while supporting a family was becoming a difficult juggling act, so Trent began looking into student loan forgiveness.

 Take Our Poll: Do You Think You Will Be Able To Retire at Age 65?

 He Was Put On the Wrong Repayment Plan